vitefait-productions/Simple-assets/README.md

 # Simple-assets

-A collection of simple assets to kickstart a Unity project.
+Some simple assets to kickstart a Unity project.

 Project version: Unity 2017.4.40f1